trevor-trinh/exchange/README.md

 - fill out missing api endpoints and db functions
 - address executor and orderbook consistency with db using transactions
 - add open interest check and fees
+- add benchmarks
+- add sdk with backend as source of truth

 - add trading signatures
 - add benchmarks